IJ@

 The estimates are approximately figures. © IIFOR/IJA ISSN 0800 – 0220 2007 and later.

 Anarchy = here social-individualist anarchism; Soc. dem. = social democrat marxism; Populist = here moderate parliamentarian democratic fascism; Cons. lib. = Conservative liberalism.
 See map above.
-For ranking of countries according to libertarian degree and estimates of the libertarian degree in general, and information on methodology, see http://www.anarchy.no/ranking.html and http://www.anarchy.no/a_e_p_m.html .
+For ranking of countries according to libertarian degree and estimates of the libertarian degree in general, and information on methodology, see Ranking and System theory - chapter V. B. .

 For the libertarian vs authoritarian, capitalist vs socialist and statism vs autonomy degree we have used " , ", the European standard instead of American/UK standard, i.e. " . " as decimal separator.
 For other figures we have used the American/UK standard.
 The term "ca" is an abbreviation for the latin circa, which means about or approximately.